 In the end, the peasant gets justice and we see Ma'at restored from the top to the bottom of society.

-Something like that.
-I don't know enough about Egyptian society to understand the context completely.
-But I have been surprised to find the ruminations of the peasant interesting.
-The first reaction may be of disappointment—hey, where'd the narrative go? this is just speeches now?
+The first reaction may be of disappointment—hey, where'd the narrative go?
+This is just speeches now?
 But once you accept this, you may see how profound this material must have been for the ancient Egyptians and for those who came after.